Ever Wondered What All The Marketing Jargon Means?

-Many of our small to medium-sized business clients feel a little overwhelmed by marketing, especially understanding what all the jargon means.
-At Colette Chorley Copywriting and Marketing, we love to keep things simple and easy, so we’ve listed some of the frequently asked questions about marketing terms and given a quick explanation of what they mean.
+Many of our small to medium-sized business clients feel a little overwhelmed by marketing, especially understanding all the jargon.
+At Colette Chorley Copywriting and Marketing, I like to keep things simple and easy, so here’s a quick guide to what some of the popular marketing terms and what they mean.

 What Is Copywriting?